FHantke/brave-browser-wiki/Missing-QA-labels.md

 It means the issue will be tested once by QA on all platforms before it is released.

+# How do I specify a test plan for `QA/Yes`?

+Fill out the Test Plan section in the issue's PR.
+Once the test plan has been specified, please add the label `QA/Test-plan-specified` to the issue.

 # When does QA'ing happen?

 QA is usually done on an issue when it reaches the Beta channel.